FrankBevr/100-Ideas/README.md

   - `./practice/11` - `Roady : AI yourself in absence`
   - `./practice/12` - `Talento : Incentives your subtalents`

-  > [!WARNING]\
+> [!TIP]
 > These are Ideas are first drafts.
 To make something out of it you need to
 > throw
 >
 > - 20+ hour to have something
 > - 100 hour to have something running
 > - 200 hours to have an MVP Personal Estimation.
+>
+> That's my personal estimation.
+Usually everything needs some kind of UI, Frontend, Backend, SmartContract and in my cases I usually have a 3D chunk, which needs some love, as well.

 ## Future